top of page

 Amra Sabic-El-Rayess is a professor, award-winning author and researcher who grew up in Bihać, Bosnia and Herzegovina.
 After surviving the Bosnian Genocide, she emigrated to the United States in 1996.
 By December 1999, she earned a B.A. in Economics from Brown University.
 Later, she obtained two Master's degrees and a Doctorate from Columbia University.
 Currently, she is a professor at Columbia University’s Teachers College working on understanding how and why societies fall apart and what role education can play in unifying communities.
 She has published on education-related issues and has delivered 100+ invited lectures around the world to adult and adolescent audiences.
 Her award-winning memoir, The Cat | Never Named: A True Story of Love, War, and Survival (Bloomsbury, 2020) was published to critical acclaim.
 Dr. Sabic-El-Rayess was awarded a 2021 Finalist Medal for Excellence in Young Adult Nonfiction by the American Library Association and Best Book recognition by School Library Journal, Malala Fund, Capitol Choices, and Children’s Center for Literature for her memoir -- a defining text on resilience to hate and empowerment through education.
 Her next nonfiction contribution, Three Summers (Macmillan Publishers-FSG, April 9, 2024), is a story of resilience and sisterhood in the three years leading up to the Bosnian Genocide.
 Sabic-El-Rayess is currently President of the Brown Alumni Association and a member of The Corporation of Brown University.

-Vik Joshi
+Dr. Vik Joshi

 DIRECTOR, PROGRAM DESIGN AND STRATEGIC PARTNERSHIPS